WHAT IS DIRECT

 Possess scalable business attributes such as geologic storage, synthetic fuel production inputs and zero-emission electricity production

 Have sustainable development goals

 Voluntary support for DAC is increasing in the corporate sector.
 More and more companies across a wide range of industries are committing to net-zero emissions and seeking solutions to achieve their targets.
-Industry leaders including Airbus, SK, Shopify, ThermoFisher, and United Airlines have shown early support for 1PointFive DAC.
+Industry leaders including Airbus, SK, Shopify, and ThermoFisher have shown early support for 1PointFive DAC.

 1PointFive DAC carbon removal can provide a competitively priced solution for these hard-to-abate sectors.